ptakf/YouTubeStatsVueJs/README.md

 YouTubeStats is a web app that calculates and displays statistics based on data retrieved from the YouTube Data API.

-YouTubeStatsVuejs is a rewrite of YouTubeStats in Vuejs.
+YouTubeStatsVuejs is a rewrite of YouTubeStats in Vue.js.

 Project developed by Filip Ptak.